alyssaong1/caf-terraform-landingzones-starter/documentation/1-README.md

 # Enterprise-Scale Landing Zones using Cloud Adoption Framework with Terraform

 Imagine that you are a platform team looking to adopt Azure for your organization, and you would like a set of prescriptive guidance and templates to set up your organization's infrastructure so that it is on a path to sustainable scale from day 1.
-The purpose of this repository is to provide you with a starting point when composing your Cloud Adoption Framework for Azure landing zones on Terraform.
+The purpose of this repository is to provide you with a starting point when composing your Azure landing zones with Cloud Adoption Framework for Terraform.
 It provides sample files, folder structure, and advice on how to get started creating an Infrastructure as Code DevOps environment.

 In this guide, you will setup and deploy your first enterprise-scale landing zones.